-So whether you're partial to Nikes or New Balance, are looking for something with super support, extra cushioning, or prefer a soft shoe that moves with you, we've tapped five women who are putting serious sneakers through their paces (literally) every day to help you find the best pair of running shoes out there.
+So whether you're partial to Nikes or New Balance, are looking for something with super support, extra cushioning, or prefer a soft shoe that moves with you, we've tapped 15 experts who are putting sneakers through their paces (literally) every day to help you find the best pair of running shoes out there.

 Hoka Challenger ATR

 The Verdict: "I love running in Hokas—particularly the Challenger ATR 4—as they have good support and cushioning.
 They're also a hybrid, so I can use them on both road and summer trails.
 Great for the long run."

 The Runner: Alex Weissner, RRCA-certified run coach and cofounder of bRUNch Running

 The Verdict: "This shoe is lightweight, responsive, and springy and offers so much positive energy that you will truly fall in love with running.
 If you are looking for a neutral shoe and narrow, this shoe needs to be your go-to.
 The springy ride will help you hit those PR goals."